 The Safari gift shop relampled all fixtures with energy efficient LED lighting.
 The fixtures were fabricated using sustainable, recycled or green materialsmost of which can to be recycled at the end of their useful life.

-The Zoo's new Treetop Shop began recycling all soft plastics used in packaging merchandize.
+The Zoo's Treetop Shop recycles all soft plastics used in packaging merchandize.

 Education Department Programs